logicomacorp/WaveSabre/Docs/Home.md

 - Run `cmake -B build` to generate the Visual Studio project files and solution
   - Optionally, you can also specify `-DVSTDIR=<some-path>` to copy the VST plugins into your DAW's VST plugin directory upon build.
   - Optionally, you can specify `-DDOWNLOAD_VST3SDK=ON` to let CMake download and unpack the VST3 SDK for you.
-  - You can specify `-DNO_VST_PLUGINS=ON` to avoid building the plugins (useful for projects that only need the synthesizer and not the plugins).
+  - You can specify `-DBUILD_VST_PLUGINS=OFF` to avoid building the plugins (useful for projects that only need the synthesizer and not the plugins).
   - You can also specify `-DVSTSDK3_DIR=<dir>` to use a VSTSDK from outside of the source-tree.
   - As of Visual Studio 2019, `-A Win32` is required to generate a project with 32-bit targets.
 - Open the generated solution from the build directory, and proceed as normal.